 Mission & Activities

-The Alliance québécoise des techniciens de l'image et du son (AQTIS - alliance of image and sound technicians) focuses on studying, defending and promoting its members' economics, social, professional, political and moral interests through collective action, professional training, negotiation, conclusion, administration of framework agreements and collective agreements, and by representing the interests of its members at the various decision-making levels of public, parapublic and industry authorities.
+The Alliance québécoise des techniciens et techniciennes de l'image et du son (AQTIS - alliance of image and sound technicians) focuses on studying, defending, developing and promoting its members' economics, social, professional, political and moral interests through collective action, professional training, negotiation, conclusion, administration of framework agreements and collective agreements, and by representing the interests of its members at the various decision-making levels of public, parapublic and industry authorities.

 AQTIS has chosen four fundamental values to help it achieve its mission and reach its objectives:

 The professionalism, the work ethic and the involvement of its members and staff in the various bodies constitute the foundation of the quality of AQTIS services.